Integro Rehab Announces Brand Name Change to Integro Builders | Send2Press Newswire

 For more information about the name change or to learn more about Integro Builders please visit: https://www.integro-builders.com/

-About Integro Builders, Inc.
+About Integro Builders LLC

 Integro is a full-service general contractor specializing in custom residential homes and commercial interiors in the Chicagoland area and Western Michigan.
 Our passion is the built environment.
 We are expert builders that inspire new spaces and reinvigorate existing spaces to enable their next generation of use.
 Integro partners with architects and designers to provide luxury transformations for the finest homes and interiors across the Midwest.

-News Source: Integro Builders Inc.
+News Source: Integro Builders LLC